K a l m a n ' s G r e a t E s c a p e

 DATED: July 2000

-Dear Kalman,
+Hello Kalman,

 Just had a chance to read your story and found it charming, gripping, harrowing, heart-warming, hilarious and important.
 I assume you won't mind that I'll recommend it to our e-mail list.